New Artwork by Andrea Zittel To Be Dedicated at Denver Federal Center

-Since re-launching in 1972, GSA commissioned 408 artworks through the Art in Architecture Program, approximately 35 of which are displayed in GSA’s Rocky Mountain six-state region.
+Since re-launching in 1972, GSA commissioned 408 artworks through the Art in Architecture Program, 41 of which are displayed in GSA’s Rocky Mountain six-state region.
 GSA’s Art in Architecture Program melds the creative work of the finest artists in America with that of the nation’s top architects and construction firms.
 Together, the art and architecture of federal buildings create a lasting cultural legacy for the people of the United States.
 The arts continue to play a significant role in shaping our country’s culture and legacy.

 - For more information about GSA’s Art in Architecture program visit our webpage.